dathere/100.dathere.com/exercises-setup.md

 ![Binder](https://mybinder.org/badge_logo.svg)

 You may view the lab's files by clicking the folder icon.
-You may also run a code cell by clicking the run button or pressing `shift + enter`.
+You may also run a code cell by clicking the run button or pressing `shift + enter` when your cursor is within a code cell.
 Here is a basic demo:

 ![Binder demo](media/100.dathere.com-binder-demo.gif)